regolith-labs/steel-book/src/core-concepts/testing.md

 Steel enforces a structured approach to testing by:

 - Using `solana-program-test` to execute program logic in an isolated environment.
-- Providing a way to manually construct transactions, ensuring developers understand how their instructions interact with the blockchain.
+- Providing a way to manually construct transactions, ensuring you understand how their instructions interact with the blockchain.
 - Allowing direct access to account data for precise validation of expected state changes.

-Since Steel does not abstract transaction creation, developers have full control over signing, submitting, and verifying transactions.
+Since Steel does not abstract transaction creation, you have full control over signing, submitting, and verifying transactions.
 This is particularly useful for testing scenarios where specific accounts must sign transactions, multiple instructions need to be executed in sequence, or fine-tuned error handling is required.

 ## Key Concepts